 Though the Friday the 13th series of films are some of the most iconic horror/slasher movies around, the bad luck connected with the fated day is what many fans associate to the 1989 NES video game release.

 Often considered one of the worst video games of all time, Friday the 13th is a survival horror game that is an extension of the film franchise.
-Taking the basic storyline of the majority of Jason films, you play as a camp counsellor watching over the children at Camp Crystal Lake with the notorious Jason on a murderous rampage.
+Taking the basic story line of the majority of Friday films, you play as a camp counsellor watching over the children at Camp Crystal Lake as the notorious Jason on a murderous rampage.

-The aim of the game is to find and defeat Jason 3 times whilst staying alive for 3 days and 3 nights.
-Which proves difficult due to the poor development of the game.
+The aim is to find and defeat Jason 3 times whilst staying alive for 3 days and 3 nights.
+This can prove quite difficult due to the poor game development.

-With ineffective controls and attack systems the game is known for its bad-taste and difficulty.
-Often cited as a poor translation of the Friday 13th films, the game features other enemies not seen elsewhere in the franchise, such as zombies, crows and wolves that attack the player.
+With ineffective controls and attack systems, the game is known for its bad-taste and difficulty.
+Often cited as a poor translation of the Friday 13th films, the infamous NES title features new enemies that not otherwise seen elsewhere in the franchise.
+These included zombies, crows and wolves that attack the player.